thriveweb/greatstart/content/enrolmentsPages/enrolling-at-a-great-start-early-learning-centre.md

         for each child.

-        We will issue a separate Enrolment email once we have discussed and offered your family a place at the service.
+        We will issue an Enrolment email to you once we have discussed and offered your family a place at the service.